iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

   extension
 date: 2022-06-14
 description: >
+  Today we are releasing the DVC extension, which brings a full ML experimentation platform to VS Code.
+descriptionLong: >
   Today we are
   releasing the DVC extension, which brings a full ML experimentation platform to VS Code.
-descriptionLong: >
-  VS Code has become the IDE of choice for many data scientists.
-Today we are releasing the DVC extension, which brings a full ML experimentation platform to VS Code.
 Manage your data, run experiments, compare metrics, and visualize plots, all from the comfort of your IDE.